baodrate/snap-sync/README.md

 prompted to choose a backup location on that disk.
 If the directory you specify does not exist, it will be created.

-## Systemd unit and timer

-A systemd unit and timer are included.
-These are instantiated units.
-You need to specify the UUID of the disk to back up to in the `systemctl` call.
-Note, once again, the disk **must** be mounted, and it **must** only be mounted in one place.
-Example:

-    # systemctl start snap-sync@7360922b-c916-4d9f-a670-67fe0b91143c

-The timer included is weekly.
-Edit both files to your taste.

-You can exclude a configuration from backup by setting `SNAP_SYNC_EXCLUDE=yes` in your snapper configuration file.
-Additionally you should run snap-sync at least once for a new disk without using the service so you can be prompted for the backup location.

 ## Example command line usage

 ### No arguments